 It is that time of the year again.
 Many teens and college athletes have hit the fields again for the fall sports season.
 Football, soccer, cross country and other sports will again reign the fall season.
 Practices will begin anew.

-Right now there are many student athletes hoping for a chance to make the team and make a difference.
+Right now there are many student-athletes hoping for a chance to make the team and make a difference.
 Who among them is really concerned about their safety?
-An increase in parents and medical providers are indeed voicing their concerns.
+An increase in parents and medical providers is indeed voicing their concerns.

 Nationally, about 7 million students play high school sports.
 And according to the “National Association of State Boards of Education“.
 And of those more than 20 high school students per year die from heat, heart conditions and other injuries.